Anthony Kirkland: Trial

 On the morning of his trial, Kirkland entered a plea guilty to the murder and abuse-of-a-corpse charges relating to Mary Jo Newton and Kimya Rolison.
 On March 12, 2010, the jury found Kirkland guilty on all the remaining counts, including all the death-penalty specifications.
 The jury recommended a sentence of death.
 He was sentenced to death on March 31, 2010.

 The court sentenced Kirkland to death for the aggravated murder of Esme Kenney (while committing or attempting to commit rape) and for the aggravated murder of Casonya Crawford (while committing or attempting to commit a robbery).
 The court also sentenced Kirkland to 70 years to life for the murders of Mary Jo Newton and Kimya Rolison.

-Kirkland is presently incarcerated at Chillicothe Correctional Institution in Ohio.
+Kirkland is presently incarcerated at Ohio State Penitentiary in Youngstown, Ohio.

 Appeals

 On May 13, 2014, the Supreme Court of Ohio upheld Kirkland's conviction and death sentence.

 On October 16, 2014, the Supreme Court of Ohio granted a motion by Kirkland for a stay of execution.

 On April 6, 2015, the U.S. Supreme Court refused to hear Kirkland's appeal.

 In May 2016, the Supreme Court of Ohio granted a motion for a new sentencing hearing for Kirkland.

 On November 9, 2017, Perry Ancona and Norm Aubin, Kirkland's most recent attorneys, successfully requested to Judge Patrick Dinkelacker of the Hamilton County Court of Common Pleas that they be removed from the case.
 According to them and prosecutor Mark Piepmeier, an attorney with the state public defender's office who is not Kirkland's attorney of record has been discussing the case and his sentencing with him.

 Kirkland's resentencing hearing began with opening statements on July 25, 2018.
 On August 6, 2018, the jury recommended that Kirkland should be sentenced to death.

 On August 28, 2018, a Hamilton County judge agreed with the jury's recommendation and sentenced Kirkland to death.
 He is on death row at the Chillicothe Correctional Institution.